 - Hymen restoration kit

 Out of these options, the first two: vaginoplasty and hymenoplasty, are surgical procedures.
-The third one, however, is the only non-surgical and most convenient option.
+The third option is the only non-surgical and most convenient option.
 It would be more appropriate to think of it as a simulation of the natural hymen.
 The Hymen Restoration Kit is a set of tools.
-The kit comes with an instruction manual and two hymen restoration translucent membranes, one for practice and the other to be used as needed.
+The kit comes with an instruction manual and two hymen restoration translucent membranes, one for practice and the other for use as needed.
 Like all surgical procedures, vaginoplasty and hymenoplasty both come with their own set of risks.
 There is a risk of getting infections.
 The methods are also costly, time-consuming, and not easily accessible to all.